 My son had a birthday recently and he’s very much into Star Wars.
-Pinterest supplied no shortage of fun ideas, so I selected a couple that stood out to me and came up with a few ideas of my own too.
+Pinterest supplied no shortage of fun ideas, so I selected a couple that stood out to me and came up with a few ideas of my own, too.
 While our theme is Star Wars, some of today’s ideas are easily adaptable to other themes.

 So first, let’s talk decor!
-We did purchase a few hanging Star Wars decorations, but you know – I really hate spending lots of money on something you’re ultimately going to throw away!
+We did purchase a few hanging Star Wars decorations, but you know, I really hate spending lots of money on something you’re ultimately going to throw away!
 My son also wanted to be involved in setting up for his party so I came up with a FREE and fun solution:

 I started by Googling “Free Star Wars Coloring pages.”
-We located a few (here’s a good one for Star Wars), and print them off.
-My kids had fun coloring the characters and then we simply cut and glued them to construction paper and hung them on the house.
+We located a few (here’s a good one for Star Wars), and printed them off.
+My kids had fun coloring the characters and then we simply cut and glued them to construction paper and hung them around the house.
 Of course, you could do this for just about ANY theme birthday party you’re doing – princesses, superheroes, trains, etc.

 Here’s a bonus idea: print off some extras to have handy for your party guests and make a coloring station!